|Homepage:||Click to visit|

 Accommodation and Meals

-Housing during the program will be in centrally-located hotels in both Delhi and Dubai.
+Housing during the program will be in centrally-located hotels in Delhi, Mumbai, and Dubai.
 Breakfast is included at the hotels each morning of the program.

 Cost and Financial Aid